 - Garnish with saffron and chopped pistachios or almonds.

-Expert Tips
+Expert Tips and Tricks

 As an avid lassi drinker over the past few decades, here are my recommendations:

-- Freshly ground cardamom gives the best aroma and flavor enhancement
+- Freshly ground cardamom gives the best aroma and flavor enhancement.

 Mango Lassis are supposed to be a cooling drink - whether it's hot in the summer or battling spicy food.
 The point is, it should be chilled when served but we don't use ice in this recipe.